What is Working Capital Management?

 Negative working capital can have a significant impact on a company’s operations and financial health.
 Consequences of negative working capital include:

 - Cash flow problems, as the company is unable to meet its financial obligations

 - A decrease in the company’s credit rating

 If negative working capital is not addressed, it can eventually lead to insolvency and bankruptcy.

-Optimizing working capital involves finding the right balance between current assets and current liabilities to achieve the most efficient use of resources.
-It entails a careful assessment of key areas, such as inventory management, accounts receivable, accounts payable, and cash flow forecasting.
+Optimizing working capital involves finding the right balance between current assets and liabilities.
+It can be achieved through careful inventory management, efficient handling of accounts receivable and payable, and accurate cash flow forecasting.
 Simply put, optimizing working capital means mobilizing liquidity by injecting cash into supply chains.

 A program to optimize working capital may involve offering suppliers the ability to take early payments for invoices on demand, which has the following benefits:

 - Supports and protects suppliers

 - Allows suppliers the ability to do more business

 With a working capital program in place, organizations can easily tie sustainability objectives with financial incentives to encourage better behaviors as opposed to punishing suppliers for negative behaviors.